 But with some helpful advice, it can be easy.
-Here are 8 tips for staying happy and healthy while traveling as a vegan:
+Here are my 8 expert tips for staying happy and healthy while traveling as a vegan.

 1. Make sure to pack along some multivitamins.